mnvr/notes/hello-gl.md

 > [!TIP]
 >
-> A common oopsie is to omit the dots when specifying numbers in GLSL.
+> A common mistake is to omit the dots when specifying numbers in GLSL.
 GLSL is
 > not JavaScript, and those dots are mandatory – for GLSL `1` and `1.0` (or its
 > shorthand, `1.`) mean different things.